joshbegley/nyt-latest/README.md

 **Patel Ousts F.B.I.
 Personnel Tied to Inquiry Into Trump’s Retained Classified Records**\
-`The firings are part of a rolling barrage of retribution aimed at those who worked on the two federal prosecutions into President Trump.`\
+`The firings are part of a rolling barrage of retribution aimed at those who worked on the two federal prosecutions of President Trump.`\
 https://nytimes.com/2026/02/25/us/politics/patel-fbi-firings-trump-classified-records.html

 **No Corrections: Feb.
 26, 2026**\